jrversteegh/devstack/README.md

 This project was created to be able to run the latest development tools on linux systems that may not have the latest versions available through their package management system.

+## Installation and use

+run:
+    ./build
+to start download and building devstack

+use:
+    source env.sh
+to use devstack after it was successfully built

+## License

 The contents of this package are free to use under an MIT license: